open-pages-org/LatchyProbe/README.md

 # Latchy Probe
 3D printable alternative to the Omron TL-Q5MC2 inductive sensor commonly used on FDM printers for bed levelling

-Having a printer with no auto bed levelling is frustrating, BL-Touch is a common choice, Inductive probes are simple off the shelf item, Klicky and Un-Klicky probes can be printed but need magnets.
+Having a printer with no auto bed levelling is frustrating, BL-Touch is a common choice, Inductive probes are simple off the shelf item, Klicky and Unklicky probes can be printed but need magnets.

 What if there was an alternative that you could easily print and only needs a few parts that you probably already have?